praveens-git-bit/PreDay_Ignite2024/Exercise1.md

 4. Select **Create new Connection**

-5. In the screen below, we need to enter the connection details for the ADLS Gen2 shortcut.
+5. In the screen below, we need to enter the connection details for the **ADLS Gen2** shortcut, For this, we need to get the details from the Storage Account resource.

 ![task-1.3-ext-shortcut11.png](media/labMedia/task-1.3-ext-shortcut11.png)